GaTector: A Unified Framework for Gaze Object Prediction: Experiments

 \subsection{Setups}

-\textbf{Dataset.} We use the GOO dataset to evaluate our proposed method.
-GOO contains annotations of gaze point, gaze object, and bounding boxes for all objects, and has 24 different categories, where the GOO-Synth subset contains 192000 synthetic images.
-The GOO-Real subset contains 9552 real images.
-The GOO dataset exhibits the multiple challenges for the gaze object prediction task, such as small size objects, multiple objects.
-Images in the GOO dataset contain 80 objects on average.
+\textbf{Dataset.} We use GOO dataset to evaluate our proposed method.
+GOO contains annotations of gaze point, gaze object, and bounding boxes for all objects, and have 24 different categories, where the GOO-Synth subset contains 192000 synthetic images and the GOO-Real subset contains 9552 real images.
+The GOO dataset exhibits the multiple challenges for the gaze object prediction task such as small size objects, multiple objects.
+Images in GOO dataset contains 80 objects on average.

 \textbf{Implementation details.} In the proposed GaTector, the sharing backbone network adopts ResNet-50 \cite{he2016deep}.
 As for object detection, we set $r=2$ in the \textit{Defocus} layer, use NMS with threshold 0.3 to remove redundant boxes, and keep the top 100 boxes for each image.
-As for gaze estimation, we apply Gaussian blur with kernel 3 to tackle the ground-truth gaze point.
+As for gaze estimation, we apply Gaussian blur with kernel 3 to tackle the groundtruth gaze point.
 The network is optimized by the Adam \cite{kingma2014adam} algorithm for 100 epochs.
-We set batch size as 32, and set the initial learning rate as $10^{-4}$.
-All experiments are implemented based on the PyTorch~\cite{NEURIPS2019_9015} and GeForce RTX 3090 GPUs.
+We set batch size as 32, set the initial learning rate as $10^{-4}$.
+All experiments are implemented based on the PyTorch~\cite{NEURIPS2019_9015} and carried out on GeForce RTX 3090 GPUs.

 \textbf{Metric.} As for gaze object prediction, we use the wUoC metric as described in Section \ref{secMetric}.
 For gaze prediction, we follow previous works~\cite{tomas2021goo,chong2020detecting,lian2018believe} and use three metrics, \ie AUC, L2 distance (Dist.), and Angular error (Ang.).
 The AUC metric determines whether each cell in the spatially discretized image is classified as a gaze object.
 Dist. is the L2 distance between the annotated gaze location and the prediction.
 Ang. is the angular error of the predicted gaze.
 For object detection, we followed the previous works \cite{bochkovskiy2020yolov4,ren2015faster,he2017mask} to use the average precision (AP) as our metric.